 This book and the articles I’ve published about dating apps mark my entry into the exciting arena of digital feminism and public scholarship.
 This is writing that everyone can relate to because it explores universal issues of love, intimacy, and the importance of staying true to ourselves in our increasingly digital world.

 My memoir began as a therapeutic exercise to cope with the bizarre, fascinating, and sometimes sad things I observed and experienced while using dating apps.
 It soon grew into a special record of my dual journey as an anthropologist analyzing the impact of dating apps on our society and a woman struggling to understand what happens when desire goes digital.

 As I began sharing my wild, compelling dating app experiences with others, it was like my story was their story- truly fascinating!
 It was then that I decided that Sticky, Sexy, Sad would be a personal story that doubled as a work of public scholarship instead of a scholarly book.

 Being vulnerable is central to this book project and it’s what readers connect with the most.
 We are eager to learn how others experience romance and the digitization of our lives, which I explore in an informative and inviting way.

 What began as a leap of romantic faith transformed into Sticky, Sexy, Sad, a riveting manifesto about staying true to yourself amid the digitization of life and love in the 21st century.
 I’m happy to report that I have signed with Hardy, June & Moore, an American literary agency who is as excited about my book as I am!
 Next steps: finalizing my proposal and finding the perfect editor, who will help my publishing dreams come true.
-My book has a destiny, I can feel it!
+My book has a destiny, I can feel it.